 MacAusland approached a Boston artist Samuel Chamberlain who agreed to be an out-of-house resource.
 Chamberlain was useful because he could both illustrate, and write well.
-MacAusland also recruited a professional chef, Louis Pullig de Gouy (who died in 1947.)
-Pearl Metzelthin was the first editor-in-chief.
+Pearl Metzelthin would be the first editor-in-chief.
+MacAusland also recruited a professional chef, Louis Pullig de Gouy, to be Gourmet’s first in-house chef, and food editor:

 That first issue was a mere 48 pages, with an illustration of a roasted boar’s head on its cover.
 The main piece was on the food and wine of Burgundy.
-In fact, the early years of the magazine would focus on French cooking as well as eastern American food.
+MacAusland was 50 years old at the time.

 In 1941, Clementine Paddleford came onboard as a regular contributor.
 The “You Asked for It” column of recipes requested by readers started in 1944.
 The magazine started running serial narrative articles that became popular with readers.

 James Beard (1903 – 1985) was an associate-editor editor in the late 1940s.
 He left after a failing out with Earle MacAusland in 1950.

 Also in the 1950s, the magazine began to tie food with travel, by anchoring food in its locale in minute detail, resonating with the number of Americans who had been to Europe during the war or who could now afford to get there at least once in a lifetime.

 By the end of the 1960s, the magazine had collected a group of writers with specialist, even academic, expertise on certain topics, rather than the all-purpose writers it had relied on before.

-Nouvelle cuisine pushed its way onto the pages, and Caroline Bates started her American west coast pieces for the Spécialités de la Maison column, focussing on what was happening food-wise in California -- a signal that New York was no longer the be-all and end-all for food.
+Nouvelle cuisine pushed its way onto the pages, and Caroline Bates started her American west coast pieces for the Spécialités de la Maison column, focussing on what was happening food-wise in California — a signal that New York was no longer the be-all and end-all for food.

 In 1975, the magazine heralded the advent of food processors.